vinayeh10/Just-spammers/README.md

 Application uses JWT(Json Web Tokens) and localstorage to implement authentication of users for each activity in the application.

+Application uses webpack bundling to produce final production ready minified build available to public which is served statically to users from nodejs setup.

 Application is built using standard MVC pattern
 ------------------------------------------------
 >Routes directory handles all the backend and http requests made for the application by user using node.js